threema-ch/threema-android/README.md

-Code related to the core functionality (e.g., connecting to the chat server, encrypting messages, etc.) can be found in the `app/src/main/java/ch/threema/client/` directory.
+Code related to the core functionality (e.g., connecting to the chat server, encrypting messages, etc.) can be found in the `domain/src/main/java/ch/threema/` directory.

-The code of the actual Android app is mainly located in the `app/src/main/java/ch/threema/app/` directory.
+The code of the actual Android app is located in the `app/src/main/java/ch/threema/` directory.

 ## <a name="contributions"></a>Contributions